 If you are a landowner facing condemnation or if someone wants to buy your land rights, don’t delay.
 The law may entitle you to substantially more compensation for your financial damages.
 Experienced eminent domain lawyers can often solve these cases with skilled negotiation.

-Trust the experienced, eminent domain lawyers at Sever Storey.
+Trust the experienced, eminent domain lawyers at Sever Walker Padgitt.
 We serve clients throughout the nation.
 Call us right away at (888) 318-3761, or contact us confidentially.
 Our seasoned, national network of condemnation lawyers will protect you, preserve your rights, and ensure your fair treatment.
 Let us help you.